aaleta/aaleta.github.io/_pages/resources.md

 <div class="projects"><h2 class="category">R</h2></div>

 * [ggplot2 scripts](https://github.com/aaleta/thesis_plots): R scripts used to make the plots of my Thesis.
 Check out the examples!

+## Thesis

+* [Here](/thesis/index.html) you can find my Thesis in bookdown format:
+	* If you are interested in the link between physics and networks, check out Chapters 1 and 2.
+	* In Chapter 3 I gave a brief overview of the history of epidemic modeling.
+It might be useful to introduce new students to this world.
+	* The last chapter contains my boldest works, Pokémon and Forocoches!